 As a civil engineer you have a VIP ticket to all of the town’s hot spots.
-Sky Tower, Harbour Bridge, Britomart… – without civil engineers they wouldn’t exist.
-In fact, civil engineers are involved in all big infrastructure projects.
-Such as motorways, airports, harbours, dams, bridges and tunnels.
+Sky Tower, Harbour Bridge, Britomart… without civil engineers they wouldn’t exist.
+In fact, civil engineers are involved in all big infrastructure projects, such as motorways, airports, harbours, dams, bridges and tunnels.
 They also help us deal with pollution, traffic congestion and other environmental problems.
-And with many major new infrastructure projects currently being planned, New Zealand alone will need thousands of new civil engineering and land surveying graduates over the next ten years.
+And with many major new infrastructure projects currently being planned, New Zealand alone will need thousands of new civil engineering and land surveying graduates over the next 10 years.

-Unitec has trained thousands of civil engineers and land surveyors.
+Unitec has trained many civil engineers and land surveyors.
 They’re now in senior roles in New Zealand or across the globe.
 With our help you can get there, too.

 Our contact list reads like a who’s who in civil engineering.
 IPENZ, the New Zealand Contractors' Federation, the New Zealand Institute of Surveyors and InfraTrain are all there.
-As are major companies like Opus, Downer, Watercare, Tonkin & Taylor, Fletcher Construction, McConnell Dowell, Beca and Hick Bros Civil Construction.
-This means plenty of opportunities for you to meet representatives from top civil engineering companies.
+As are major companies like Opus, Downer, Fletcher Construction, Beca, Fulton Hogan, SKM, URS, Brian Perry Civil Ltd, Woods, Harrison Grierson, Higgins, Dempsey Wood, Morphum and Hiway Stabilizers.
+This means plenty of opportunities for you to meet representatives from top civil engineering companies during guest lectures or at employers’ nights.
 Which could mean holiday work, scholarships, internships, cadetships or a job once you graduate.
-It also means civil engineering courses that reflect the latest industry trends, legislation; and local, global and environmental issues.
+It also means civil engineering courses that reflect the latest industry trends; legislation; and local, global and environmental issues.
 In other words, courses that will be relevant to your career, wherever it might take you.

 Civil Engineering programmes